BestTimesToVisit.com Logo

 Cost:Free

-While not a primary mode of transport for daily commuting, canal tours offer a unique perspective of Ghent's architecture and history from the water.
-Some companies offer hop-on hop-off services, though these are less common than in other European cities.
+While not a primary mode of daily transport, canal cruises offer a unique perspective of Ghent's architecture and history from the water.
+Some companies offer hop-on hop-off services or private water taxi options.

-Cost:Canal cruises typically range from €12-€20 per person for a standard tour.
+Cost:Canal cruises typically range from €12-€20 per person for a 45-minute tour.
 Private water taxis are significantly more expensive.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.